rowead/rowead.github.io/_posts/2021-11-15-classify-images-and-text.md

   A command line tool to classify and describe images or extract named entities from text.
 published: true
 ---
 Classify is a tool that lets you easily run Computer Vision or Natural Language services over your own data.
-All you need is an account with either Microsoft or Google wih the relevant services enabled.
+All you need is an account with either Microsoft or Google with the relevant services enabled.
 See account setup instructions: [Google](https://github.com/googleapis/nodejs-vision#before-you-begin)  [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts-sdk/image-analysis-client-library?tabs=visual-studio&pivots=programming-language-javascript#prerequisites).

 The tool comes with two commands, "classify images" and "classify text".
 The first allows you to label and describe a folder full of images and save the results to a csv.
 Image descriptions are only available using Microsoft's services at the moment but both return labels relevant to the content of your images.